Intangible-pg18/Jobvago/README.md

 *   **Implement CI/CD:** Create GitHub Actions workflows to fully automate the testing and deployment of all three components (API, Processor, Scheduler).
 *   **Add More Scrapers:** Leverage the extensible factory pattern to add scrapers for other sites like LinkedIn, Naukri, etc.
 *   **User Account Management:** Embed User Account Management allowing them to create profiles, upload resumes, setup push notifications for new jobs etc.
 *   **AI Integration:** AI (with RAG capabilities) can analyse resume, give ATS scores to them, shortlist most compatable jobs for the user etc.
-*   **Containerization:** Dockerize the applications and explore deploying them to Azure Container Apps or Azure Kubernetes Service (AKS) for even greater scalability and portability.
+*   **Containerize All Services:** Migrate the remaining services (.NET API, Processor) to Docker containers and deploy them to Azure Container Apps for a unified, portable, and highly scalable architecture.

 ---